This site exists to make Neurological Movement Disorders easier to understand in real-life terms.

-Blending science, support & a healthy dose of sarcastic humor
+Blending science, support & a healthy dose of sarcastic humor.

 If you’re here, you’re probably looking for clarity, not endless Google searches and certainly not fear-driven outcomes.